oliasselin/waqg/README.md

 # QG-model

-This is the QG model as was used for the PoF, San Diego and JAS papers (and of course the PhD thesis).
+This is the QG model as was used for the Asselin et al. (2016ab,2018) and my PhD thesis.
+The transform method is used to compute horizontal derivatives with spectral accuracy.
+Time and vertical derivatives are approximated by second-order centered finite differences.

-# Current development

-Setting the Eady problem.